 Clover School District works hard to prepare each student for a successful, productive and responsible future.
 The district’s technology department does its part by providing superior technical and instructional support to students, teachers and staff.

-“It goes without saying that our educational systems and data must be available at all times,” said Matt Hoffman, Director of Technology at Clover School District.
-“That’s why we deployed Veeam in 2010.”
+“It goes without saying that our educational systems and data must be available at all times,” said Matt Hoffman, director of technology at Clover School District.
+“That’s why we deployed Veeam® Backup & Replication™.”

 “It’s a good to know that Veeam has our back so we can ensure a safe technology experience for our students,” Hoffman said.